oanapintoiu/bank_tech_test/README.md

 * withdrawals (developing):
   * add 2000, draw 1000 and expect balance to be 1000;
   * add 2000, draw 1000, draw 500 and expect balance to be 500;
+  * should return an error message if withdrawal amount exceeds balance; add 500, draw 1000, exptect to receive "Insufficient funds.'.
+To achieve this test, a mock environment was created by using jest.spyOn to create a 'spy' on the console.log method.
+By using .toHaveBeenCalledWith() the test checks the statement in the console log was called with the correct error message.
+For more information, check the [Jest documentation here](https://jestjs.io/docs/jest-object#jestspyonobject-methodname-accesstype).